Aramaic: Writing system

 The earliest Aramaic alphabet was based on the Phoenician alphabet.
 In time, Aramaic developed its distinctive "square" style.
-The ancient Israelites and other peoples of Canaan adopted this alphabet for writing their own languages.
-Thus, it is better known as the Hebrew alphabet.
-This is the writing system used in Biblical Aramaic and other Jewish writing in Aramaic.
+This alphabet was adopted for writing other languages, such as the Hebrew alphabet.
+It is the writing system used for Biblical Aramaic and other Jewish writing in Aramaic.
 The other main writing system used for Aramaic was developed by Christian communities: a cursive form known as the Syriac alphabet.
 A highly modified form of the Aramaic alphabet, the Mandaic alphabet, is used by the Mandaeans.

 In addition to these writing systems, certain derivatives of the Aramaic alphabet were used in ancient times by particular groups: the Nabataean alphabet in Petra and the Palmyrene alphabet in Palmyra.
 In modern times, Turoyo (see below) has sometimes been written in a Latin script.

 Sample texts

 Matthew 2, verses 1–4, in Classical Syriac (Eastern accent), Christian Palestinian Aramaic and Suret (Swadaya):